amNotAWalnutToday/web-game/README.md

     - SPD - how fast unit travels.(Local) || lowest units speed(World)

     Utility
+    - AGE - how long they have lived (stats decrease after a certain age by % when % reaches 0 they die)
     - HUN - how hungry they are(stat decrease for every % below 30%).
     - MOOD - how comfortable they are(stat decrease) will breakdown at 0%!